carly-cheung/cupcakes/2018/ReadQC_Methods.md

 - Info about `specops` image here:https://github.com/czbiohub/packer-images
   - We are using this because FastQC is built into it
 - To keep in mind: m5.4xlarge has 16 threads we can use
-- We are changing directories into `/mnt/data` because it is a there is 1TB of memory attached to this
+- We are changing directories into `/mnt/data` because there is 1TB of memory attached to this

 ## [Skip Step - For Reference] Preprocessing of original reads
 ```